-- If the student is transferring in with a completed Associate of Arts Degree or an Associate of Fine Arts degree, grades of D-/+ may transfer if the grade was awarded prior to the completion of the degree. - Grades of D-/+ awarded as part of a sequence of courses (those requiring the course as a prerequisite) will be assessed for transfer, if the subsequent course was passed with a C- or above. - Grades of D-/+ associated with lab courses, earning separate grades for the lecture section and the lab, will be assessed if the grade was awarded in association with the lab portion of the
+- If the student is transferring in with a completed Associate of Arts Degree or an Associate of Fine Arts degree, grades of D-/+ may transfer if the grade was awarded prior to the completion of the degree.6 - Grades of D-/+ awarded as part of a sequence of courses (those requiring the course as a prerequisite) will be assessed for transfer, if the subsequent course was passed with a C- or above. - Grades of D-/+ associated with lab courses, earning separate grades for the lecture section and the lab, will be assessed if the grade was awarded in association with the lab portion of the course and the combined grade point average for the lab and the lecture section is above a 1.7.

-3 Official college transcript: Mailed in a sealed envelope from the institution; Delivered by the student in a sealed envelope from the transcribing institution; Electronically delivered from Parchment, Scrip-Safe, National Student Clearinghouse, or JST.
+3 Official college transcript: Mailed in a sealed envelope from the institution; Delivered by the student in a sealed envelope from the transcribing institution; electronically delivered from Parchment, Scrip-Safe, National Student Clearinghouse, or JST.